DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

     [error] (android:builder) java.lang.IllegalStateException: failed to find target android-10 : /Applications/android-sdk-macosx
     [error] Total time: 30 s, completed 11-Feb-2015 7:21:08 PM

-Following the stack trace, we can deduce how to solve the error by installing the Android SDK version 10.
+Following the stack trace, we can deduce how to solve this issue by installing the Android SDK version 10.

-Let's fix this by firing up the sdk manager and installing the older version of the sdk, this can later be changed to a later version from editing the manifest but we'll use the default for now.
+Let's fix this by firing up the sdk manager and installing the older version of the sdk, this can later be changed to an up to date version from editing the manifest, but we'll use the default values from the template for now.

     $ android sdk

 ![sdk-10-missing](/assets/img/binary-clock/sdk-10-missing.png)

-After your system successfully downloads and installs the SDK version 10, you should see a check mark confirming its presence.
+After your system has successfully downloaded and installed the SDK version 10, you should see a check mark confirming its presence.

 ![sdk-10-installed](/assets/img/binary-clock/sdk-10-installed.png)

-Trying to build using sbt again ended up as a success!
+With this in place, trying again to build an APK using sbt ended up with success!

-If you look carefully into the project files, you'll find an generated apk.
+And by taking a look into the project files under **./bin**, you will find the generated apk.

-Let's try to install it and run it from a connected device.
+Let's try to install it and run it from a connected device using the adb command line tool.

     $ adb install bin/binary-clock-debug.apk
     3400 KB/s (192785 bytes in 0.055s)
         pkg: /data/local/tmp/binary-clock-debug.apk
     Success

 Now if you go on your device, you should see a new application icon.

 Opening it will show something similar to this :